Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 238 13:44 The NPM Package Manager and Installing External Node Modules
 		- [ ] 239 01:14 Tip from Angela - Step Up to the Challenge
 		- [ ] 240 00:12 Feedback Time!
+18-01.
+What is Node.js.mp4
+18-04.
+The Power of the Command Line and How to Use Node.mp4 18-05.
+The Node REPL (Read Evaluation Print Loops).mp4 18-06.
+How to Use the Native Node Modules.mp4
+18-07.
+The NPM Package Manager and Installing External Node Modules.mp4 18-08.
+Tip from Angela - Step Up to the Challenge.mp4
 	- [ ] Section 19 Express.js with Node.js | 14 lectures • 1hr 14min
 		- [ ] 241 03:24 What is Express?
 		- [ ] 242 11:29 Creating Our First Server with Express